Articles

 If you want model-backed guardrails, GuardrailsGateway does ensemble voting across multiple moderation models with configurable aggregation strategies.

 The second piece is streaming assessment, which matters for voice agents and live chatbots.
-You can’t wait until the full response is generated to check for toxicity.
+You cannot wait until the full response is generated to check for toxicity.
 By then, the user has already heard it.
+See evaluating streaming LLM responses for the full methodology.

 StreamingEvaluator monitors output token by token.
 The moment the stream crosses your threshold, it fires should_stop and you cut the response.